danielsaed/Expedia_flight_prices_scraping/README.md

 # Expedia Flight Prices Scraping

-This project is a solution designed to gather and analyze flight data from Expedia.
-By web scraping with selenium, the data is systematically extracted, organized, and stored in a structured CSV file format.
-The stored data is subsequently utilized to generate insightful visualizations in an interactive Power BI dashboard, enabling users to explore and analyze flight pricing trends effectively.
+This project implements an ETL (Extract, Transform, Load) process to gather and analyze flight data from Expedia.
+Using Selenium for web scraping, the data is systematically extracted, organized, and stored in a structured CSV file format.
+The collected data is then transformed and loaded into an interactive Power BI dashboard, where it is visualized to uncover insightful trends and patterns in flight pricing.

-## Overview
-The main goal of this project is to provide insights into flight prices by scraping data from Expedia and presenting it in an interactive dashboard.
-It showcases the complete process, from data collection to data visualization.
+The primary objective of this project is to provide actionable insights into flight prices by automating data collection and presenting it in an intuitive and interactive dashboard.
+This end-to-end solution highlights the complete workflow, from data extraction and transformation to visualization, demonstrating the integration of web scraping, data organization, and business intelligence tools.

 ## Features
 - **Web Scraping**: Collects flight data (e.g., origin, destination, airline, price, stopovers) from Expedia.